Seattle City Council hears details on plan to borrow money for coronavirus relief from big business tax

 The city would use the big-business tax to repay those funds later on, with interest, after putting together a system to collect the money.
 The mayor has described the move as risky and, in an interview with KING 5 last week, she said about the Sawant-Morales plan: “Yeah, that is never going to happen.”

-The loans could be made, in theory, without eliminating or delaying projects the property-tax funds are earmarked for, another analyst said Wednesday.
+The loans could be made without eliminating or delaying projects the property-tax funds are earmarked for, another council central staff analyst said Wednesday.

 Not all the money that flows into the funds gets spent right away; the city expects the funds to close out this year with a collective balance of more than $300 million, analyst Dan Eder said.
 The city regularly loans money between its funds, though $200 million would be an unusually large sum, Eder said.